 Nevertheless, when comparing reported cases by region we must consider at least four caveats.
 First, differing scale.
 Regions have a different number of countries and, different population sizes, there are around 1.07 billion people in SSA compared to 1.8 billion in South Asia, for example.
 Second, countries in these regions have different characteristics that can affect the spread of the disease, such as population densities, degree of urbanization and mobility.
 Third, countries in these regions have different health system capacities, and in particular differing COVID-19 testing capacities.
 Lastly, reported data can only offer a glimpse into the true spread of the disease, and do so with a time lag.
 Very few countries are able to test all suspected cases, and most countries in the world are massively under-testing cases due to capacity constraint.
 Even if full testing were being carried out, there is a time lag between exposure and testing positive, and also many reported asymptomatic cases that would not be caught by health systems if people themselves are unaware of the need to be tested.
 Therefore, the number of confirmed cases on any given day should be assumed to be a large underestimate of the true picture of infection in SSA.

 On the other hand, there are two other large sub-Saharan African economies, Ethiopia and Angola, that started reporting a few cases but now Ethiopia’s reported cases are growing at a higher rate.
-However, even if we see a low number of confirmed cases in other countries like Angola, this does not imply that there is less spread of the infection, but it might be due to limited testing capacity or policies.
+However, even if we see a low number of confirmed cases in other countries, this does not imply that there is less spread of the infection, but it might be due to limited testing capacity or policies.